 I have taught philosophy courses in Canada and in France, both at the undergraduate and graduate levels.
 The philosophical classroom has always been - and I suspect will always be - the place where I feel the most comfortable and have the most fun.
-Teaching is quite simply what I plan to spend my life doing, and philosophy is what enables me to do so.
+I also enjoy serving as a mentor for my students and help them move to the next stage of their career inside or outside academia.

 My teaching portfolio is available on request.
 It contains a statement of teaching philosophy, a statement on diversity and inclusion, evidence of teaching effectiveness and sample syllabi.
 Below is a list of courses I have taught and of undergraduate students I have supervised.